Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Appendix

 \subsection{Details About Resample + REPA Implementation}

-In Table~\ref{alg:latent_resample}, we present an adaptation of the algorithm proposed by \citet{song2024solving} to the flow-based setting, augmented with the REPA regularizer as described in the methodology section.
+In Table~\ref{alg:latent_resample}, we present an adaptation of the algorithm proposed in \cite{song2024solving} to the flow-based setting, augmented with the REPA regularizer as described in the methodology section.
 We note that the original ReSample algorithm employs a three-stage procedure for enforcing data consistency: (i) gradient steps in latent space, similar to Latent DPS; (ii) pixel-space optimization, which is computationally efficient and captures high-level semantics but often leads to blurrier reconstructions; and (iii) latent space optimization as outlined to line 7 of Algorithm \ref{alg:latent_resample}.
 In contrast, our adaptation omits the pixel-space stage, as our focus is on maximizing perceptual quality.
 We found that this modification together with the inclusion of the REPA reguralizer yields sharper and more visually convincing results, while still benefiting from the refinement effect of the final latent-space consistency updates.

-Importantly, the resulting algorithm remains consistent with the central principle of ReSample—that initialization strongly impacts the effectiveness of data-consistency updates.
-In our case, REPA guides the initialization toward reconstructions with stronger perceptual quality, which the subsequent consistency updates then refine further, improving fidelity and sharpness.
+The best hyperparameters used for this variant are reported in Table~\ref{table:best_hparams_resample}.
+In addition to the parameters $\kappa$ and $\lambda$, which play analogous roles to those in Latent DPS, we also tune the maximum number of inner-loop optimization steps and the corresponding inner learning rate of the Resample procedure (see Algorithm~\ref{alg:latent_resample}).